 The software components of the Transputer Development System are supplied as compressed files.
-As part of the installation procedure a directory \ARCD700D is created, where the compressed files are placed.
+As part of the installation procedure a directory \ARCD700E is created, where the compressed files are placed.
 The directories required by the system are created and the appropriate files extracted from the compressed ones and placed in the correct directories.
+The compressed files may then be deleted.

-The main directory created is called \TDS2 and all files are stored in subdirectories.
+The main directory created is called \TDS3 and all files are stored in subdirectories.

-The actual subdirectories used are:
+The actual subdirectories used are (some in turn have subsubdirectories):

-\TDS2\SYSTEM System and utility files.
+\TDS3\SYSTEM System and utility files.
 These files must be accessible from any working directory.
-If the operating system on the computer is DOS then a path must be set to this directory. \TDS2\COMPLIBS Compiler libraries. \TDS2\TOOLS Software tools supplied with the system e.g. debugger. \TDS2\IOLIBS Libraries of input/output functions. \TDS2\MATHLIBS Libraries of additional mathematical functions. \TDS2\TUTOR Tutorial material described in the user guide. \TDS2\EXAMPLES Additional example programs that are supplied with the system. \TDS2\SERVER Server files.
+If the operating system on the computer is DOS then a path must be set to this directory. \TDS3\COMPLIBS Compiler libraries. \TDS3\TOOLS Software tools supplied with the system e.g. debugger. \TDS3\IOLIBS Libraries of input/output procedures. \TDS3\HOSTLIBS Libraries of procedures supporting the iserver interface. \TDS3\MATHLIBS Libraries of additional mathematical functions. \TDS3\TUTOR Tutorial material described in the user guide. \TDS3\EXAMPLES Additional example programs that are supplied with the system. \TDS3\SERVER Server files. \TDS3\INMOS Libraries used by TDS tools and examples only.